 - Redemption Rejection: During their duel, Edifis points out to Artifis that fighting each other is stupid and they should just form a partnership and finish the construction together.
 Artifis refuses.

-- Relax-o-Vision: As Obelix charges towards the first set of legionaries in the desert, the film is paused then cuts to a short 13-second crayfish documentary.
+- Relax-o-Vision: As Obelix charges towards the first set of legionaries in the desert, the film is paused then cuts to a short clip from a documentary on crayfish.
 The film resumes by skipping to the building site where the Gauls are literally throwing out the legionaries that managed to enter the site.
 First thing we even see are soldier being sent flying over the walls

 - Sequel Goes Foreign: The first movie was set entirely in Gaul, this one takes Asterix and Obelix to Egypt.